The Three Musketeers: Plot

 Richelieu, who wants to diminish the influence of Queen Anne and her Spanish entourage on French internal affairs, plots to persuade the King that his wife is having an affair with Buckingham.
-On his advice, the King demands that the Queen wears the diamonds to an upcoming soirée.
+On his advice, the King demands that the Queen wear the diamonds to an upcoming soirée.
 Constance tries to send her husband to London to fetch the diamonds, but he is instead manipulated by Richelieu and thus does not go, so D'Artagnan and his friends intercede.
 En route to England, Richelieu's henchmen attack them—Porthos is compelled to fight a duel and is badly wounded, Aramis is shot in an ambush, and Athos is falsely accused of forging money and detained at an inn.
 Only D'Artagnan and Planchet reach London.
-Before arriving, D'Artagnan is compelled to assault and nearly to kill Comte de Wardes, a friend of Richelieu, cousin of Rochefort and Milady's love interest.
+Before arriving, D'Artagnan is compelled to assault and nearly kill the Comte de Wardes, a friend of Richelieu, cousin of Rochefort and Milady's love interest.
 Although Milady stole two of the diamond studs, Buckingham provides replacements while delaying the thief's return to Paris.
 D'Artagnan thus returns a complete set of jewels to Queen Anne in time to save her honor.

 D'Artagnan hopes to begin an affair with the grateful Constance.
 She writes him a letter asking her to meet him in private, but when he arrives, he sees signs of a struggle and discovers that Rochefort and Bonacieux, acting under the orders of Richelieu, have kidnapped Constance again.
 D'Artagnan traces his steps back to find his friends whom he abandoned on his way to London.
 At their meeting, Athos, drunk, tells D'Artagnan a story about a count who fell in love with and married a young woman.
 Months later, the count discovered that his wife was branded with a fleur-de-lis on her shoulder, a punishment for felony.
 The count left her to die in a forest with her hands tied, abandoned his family castle and joined the King's guard under another name.
 D'Artagnan understands that Athos is telling his own story.

 In Paris, D'Artagnan meets Milady and recognizes her as one of Richelieu's agents.
-Nevertheless, he becomes infatuated with her, forgetting Constance, though her maid, Kitty, reveals that Milady is indifferent towards him.
-Entering her quarters in the dark, he pretends to be Comte de Wardes, whom she invited in a letter that D'Artagnan intercepted and makes love to her.
-However, D'Artagnan is not satisfied—he wants Milady to love him for who he is.
-He fakes a rude letter from de Wardes, offending Milady.
-She asks D'Artagnan to duel and kill the Comte.
-They make love again, but D'Artagnan's conscience kicks in, and he confesses his trickery.
-Milady is enraged and in the subsequent scuffle, D'Artagnan discovers a fleur-de-lis branded on her shoulder.
+Nevertheless, he becomes infatuated with her, forgetting Constance, though Milady's maid, Kitty, reveals that Milady is indifferent towards him.
+Entering her quarters in the dark, D'Artagnan pretends to be Comte de Wardes, whom she invited in a letter that D'Artagnan had intercepted.
+During this encounter D'Artagnan learns several of Milady's secrets, before exiting her chamber.
+In a later encounter with D'Artagnan, this time in his own guise, Milady tries to seduce D'Artagnan into killing de Wardes for her.
+Later D'Artagnan reveals to Milady his earlier deceit, which shocks Milady and leads to a scuffle; the shoulder of her dress is torn, leading to D'Artagnan discovering the fleur-de-lis brand.
 Milady attempts to kill D'Artagnan, who eludes her.
 He later tells Athos that his former wife is alive.